 Criminal justice, policy, crime, evaluation

-Ellen Donnelly is an assistant professor of Sociology and Criminal Justice.
+Ellen Donnelly is an associate professor of Sociology and Criminal Justice.
 Her research broadly examines disparities in the U.S. criminal and juvenile justice systems.
 She specializes in using statistical methods to estimate the size and sources of disparity in justice processing as well as the impacts of justice reform.
 Her work in Delaware aims to help policymakers design fairer processing practices.

 B.S.
 Math, B.S.
 Physics from Pennsylvania State University, Ph.D. in Applied Mathematics from Cornell University.
 At UD since 2000.
 Author of four books on computational methods.
 Author/coauthor of free software packages for numerical computing.
 Founder and inaugural Director of the Center for Applications of Mathematics in Medicine.
 Expert on spectral discretizations of differential equations.